jsperrier1/openapv_tmv/readme/apv_isobmff.md

 |'apvl'| level | the largest value of the level_idc in APVDecoderConfigurationRecord |
 |'apvb'| band | the largest value of the band_idc in APVDecoderConfigurationRecord |

 For example, codecs="apv1.apvf44.apvl210.apvb3" indicates the track is compliant to 'apv1' sample entry type and the largest value of the profile in APVDecoderConfigurationRecord of the track is 422-12 profile, the level is 7 and the band is 3.

+# References

+<a name="apv-codec"></a>
++ APV codec
+> The IETF Internet-Draft of APV codec: https://datatracker.ietf.org/doc/html/draft-lim-apv.